 QA managers must choose the right time for automation.
 Automating very early in the application’s lifecycle might require too many changes in the future and can significantly raise automation costs and effort.
 Only after manual testing has been established with repeatable processes and stable test cases, should automation be considered.

 Pick the right tools

-There are many automation tools in the market that provide the automation engine through a public or a private cloud platform.
+There are many mobile test automation tools in the market that provide the automation engine through a public or a private cloud platform.
 Some of the better known options include Perfecto , Keynote, Sauce Labs, ZapFix, Eggplant, Selenium, Robotium and Jamo.
 Here’s a partial list that can be used, depending on the platform.
 Note: This is a basic list, and new tools get added frequently.

 This involves identifying the right tools and technologies for automation and defining reusable test assets.
 Parameterizing select test cases by leveraging reusable assets to enable data driven test automation is essential.
 Maintaining these reusable frameworks and automated tests with changes in application is also critical.

 To quantify the benefits of test automation, you must understand the true costs of automation.
 It is key to begin the conversation by discussing the different cost variables involved once the automation environment has been set up.
 The cost of automating test processes is tangible but the net present cost and value includes many intangible factors.
 The best approach is to determine, with as much precision as possible, what the hard-dollar costs are today and then compare them to the hard and soft dollar benefits of automating the test efforts.

 In addition to dramatically reducing operating expense and accelerating time to market, test automation provides many intangible benefits as well.
 For example, automation can help improve employee morale and productivity because it can take on repetitive testing tasks, freeing the QA team to focus on more challenging tasks.